What Is a Floating Holiday [+ Free Policy Template]

 - Other holidays not recognized by your company’s time off calendar

-By keeping the list of holidays short but broad, you give your team the ability to use their floating holidays as they see fit.
+Keeping the list of holidays short but broad gives your team the ability to use their floating holidays as they see fit while still keeping it within reason.
+Ultimately, it’s up to you to determine acceptable reasons for taking a floating holiday.

-It is important to limit the number of floating holidays an employee may take.
-We recommend four floating holidays, essentially averaging one day per quarter, although they will be given in bulk at the start of the year.
-Floating holidays should be prorated, so, for example, if a new employee starts in March, their floating holiday allotment would be three.
+Limiting the number of floating holidays an employee may take is important.
+We recommend four floating holidays, averaging one day per quarter, although they will be given in bulk at the start of the year.
+Floating holidays should also be prorated—if a new employee starts in March, for example, their floating holiday allotment would be three.

 Pros & Cons of Floating Holidays